 - Community Education reserves the right to cancel a class that does not meet the minimum enrollment.

 Bloomington Community Education knows that the safety of you and your family is very important.
-We have put together a COVID-19 Preparedness Plan and Health Screening that will be followed when you are in any of our adult enrichment classes.
+Our district has put together a Summer COVID-19 Guidance Plan.
+Please refer to the plan regarding any questions you have.

 With questions, please contact firstname.lastname@example.org.